Why I like Roam over Bear for improving my thinking

 Throwing all of my ideas in one big bowl and letting them mix around pays immense dividends.

-The value of Roam is the way it facilitates thinking, which helps improve ideas by forging collisions and connections the mind might not see on its own.
+The true value of Roam is the way it facilitates thinking, which helps improve ideas by forging collisions and connections the mind might not see on its own.

 Bear can do this as well, but it does not provide as much serendipity as Roam, which I think might be the key: Roam creates serendipity and collision of ideas.